Facebook ad mistakes happen because humans fall in the sub-100% perfect category.

-As making a video can take multiple hours (or days), it’s a smart idea to think it through before getting to work.
+Making a video can take multiple hours (or days), so think these through before getting to work.

 In a Facebook experiment, marketers at Scoro discovered that Desktop ads had a 534% higher cost-per-click than ads placed on Mobile + Audience Network.

-However, they also discovered that Desktop ads performed a lot better in terms of conversions.
+They also discovered, however, that Desktop ads performed a lot better in terms of conversions.

 - Facebook right-hand column

 - Audience Network

 How do you make an ad placement mistake?

 Say you create a free trial for your business software.
 Instagram ads might not be the best option.
 People aren’t usually in the mood to deal with business while browsing images posted by their friends.